phantom0004/morpheus_IOC_scanner/README.md

    Submit a file or hash to VirusTotal for an in-depth analysis using multiple antivirus engines.
 This mode provides comprehensive information about potential threats using VirusTotal's extensive database.

 2. **Default Scan (YARA/Pefile)**
    Perform a static scan using YARA rules and Pefile to identify common malicious patterns.
-This method can quickly flag suspicious files, including the custom detection of **KRYPT0S**, a ransomware developed as a proof of concept (POC).
+This method can quickly flag suspicious files, including the custom detection of **KRYPT0S**, a ransomware developed by me as a proof of concept (POC).

 ## Installation